eoprede/ssh_to_telnet_proxy/README.md

 # Systemd service

 [`ssh2telnet.service`](systemd/ssh2telnet.service) is included.
-It will be automatically installed to `/etc/systemd/system` so the proxy starts at boot.
-If service is killed it will be restarted as well.

-It is called with key=`/root/.ssh/id_rsa` and default port `2200`.
+It should be copied to`/etc/systemd/system` to register it as a service.
+Then you can start it with `systemctl start ssh2telnet` and make it start automatically on boot with `systemctl enable ssh2telnet`

+By default it is called with key=`/root/.ssh/id_rsa` and port `2200`.
+Ypu will need to modify ExecStart line if you want to listen on different port, start system in CML proxy or have log file in a different location.

 ``` ini
 [Unit]